JoeyStanley/jekyll-for-designers/cv.md

 ### Other Publications

+**Joseph A. Stanley** (2022) "Order of Operations in Sociophonetic Analysis," University of Pennsylvania Working Papers in Linguistics: Vol. 28: Iss.
+2, Article 17.
+Available at: https://repository.upenn.edu/pwpl/vol28/iss2/17
+<a href="https://repository.upenn.edu/pwpl/vol28/iss2/17/" class="link" target="_blank" title="link to this paper online"></a>

 **Joseph A. Stanley** (2019). "(thr)-Flapping in American English: Social factors and articulatory motivations." *Proceedings of the 5th Annual Linguistics Conference at UGA*, 49–63.
 <a href="https://linguistics.uga.edu/cp2018-Stanley" class="link" target="_blank" title="link to this paper online"></a>